-- Press the UPVDOWN arrow button to adjust the clock to the correct local time. - 5.
+- 2. Time - Press the UP/DOWN button to adjust the clock to the correct local time. - 5.
 Press the SET button to save the setting and return to the main display.

 NOTE: The clock uses the GPS signal to maintain the appropriate time referenced to Greenwich Mean Time (GMT).
 When setting the clock, only the hour indication may be changed.